Businesses

 Image adapted from: U Stars Supermarket via Facebook

 It can be hard to find the time and energy to shop for groceries, especially if you’re working from the office.
-All outlets in U Stars Supermarket are open 24 hours every day, giving shoppers the flexibility to shop at any time.
+All outlets by U Stars Supermarket, except for the one at Rangoon Road, are open 24 hours every day, giving shoppers the flexibility to shop at any time.
 Grocery runs at night are a vibe, anyway – there are fewer people and you’ll have more time to check out the deals they’ve got.

 Speaking of deals, the supermarket often posts flash deals on its Instagram account.
-Check them out before heading down if you’re you’re looking to get a specific item.
-The promotions typically run for 2-3 days – so you have time to snatch them, even if it’s in the wee hours of the morning.
+Check them out before heading down if you’re looking to get a specific item.
+The promotions typically run for 3 to 5 days – so you have time to snatch them, even if it’s in the wee hours of the morning.

 View the full list of U Stars Supermarket outlets.

-uMart is a newcomer in the mini-mart scene, with only 3 outlets opened so far.
+uMart is a newcomer in the mini-mart scene in Singapore, with only 4 outlets opened so far.
 While you won’t be able to find fresh produce here, they’ve still got some essentials like condiments, canned food, snacks, breakfast spreads, and crackers.

 Those looking to stock up on their alcohol stash should check out uMart’s online store – they’ve got bundle deals on popular drinks like soju and beer.
 What’s even better is that the prices of goods you see online are exactly the same as in the store.
 Feel free to use their online catalogue as a reference before heading down to buy something from the physical outlets.

 Those looking to stock up on drinks for their next house party can head to I-Tec Supermart.
 You’ll be able to get bottled and packet drinks at bulk discounted prices.
-Even if you didn’t get enough the first time, run down to get more no matter how late you’re partying till – most outlets are open 24/7.
+Even if you didn’t get enough the first time, run down to get more no matter how late you’re partying till – the outlet at River Valley is open 24/7.

 Besides drinks, this is also where you can get affordable groceries.
-Fresh produce like meat, fish, and veggies are cheaper than the average supermarket – but do come with cash prepared, as they don’t accept other modes of payment.
+Fresh produce, like meat, fish, and veggies, is cheaper than in the average supermarket.

 Some of the physical changes include a wider variety of items like fresh produce, milk, and frozen foods – compared to usual minimarts that only sell non-perishables.
 Unlike most heartland minimarts, they also accept cashless payments like NETS.